 As a result, artisanal small-scale miners are vulnerable to injury and over-exhaustion, as well as poisoning from improper handling of toxins.
 Small-scale miners rely on precarious income and have limited access to the international market.
 They are therefore vulnerable to trading companies who may not have their best interests at heart.
 Despite this, small-scale mining occurs around the world, with more than 100 million depending on the industry.

-Fairtrade and Fairmined are the two main accreditation schemes that bring precious metals from artisanal small-scale mines to market.
+Fairtrade and Fairmined are the two major accreditation schemes that bring precious metals from artisanal small-scale mines to market.
 They support artisanal small-scale miners by certifying that they employ responsible mining practices in compliance with their respective standards, and by conducting regular audits to ensure those standards are maintained.

 Fairtrade and Fairmined metals can be traced to their source and makers and consumers can trust that they have been mined by people who have been treated and paid fairly.

 There are other organisations that assess mining companies against social and environmental standards.
-Some of these initiatives are also certification bodies with marks that signal compliance according to the initiatives’ standards.